26 July 2019

 On average in recent times about 20 new species were added to Queensland’s flora annually.
 The new species may be actual newly recorded plants for Queensland or the result of taxonomic studies determining the correct scientific name being applied.
 It is interesting to note that back in 1913 the census of known plant species totalled 7781.

 Under the Nature Conservation Act 1992 a plant may be listed as extinct by amending the Nature Conservation (Wildlife) Regulation 2006.
-The criteria for declaring a species as extinct in the wild are if:
+The criteria for declaring a species extinct in the wild are: